zouguojian/Traffic-speed-prediction/3S-TBLN/README.md

 ## HOW TO RUN THE MODEL?

-train model on Ningxia-YC or METR-LA:
+train model on Ningxia-YC, METR-LA, or PEMS-BAY:
 ```
 python run_train.py and input 1 to run
 ```
-test model on Ningxia-YC or METR-LA:
+test model on Ningxia-YC, METR-LA, or PEMS-BAY:
 ```
  python run_train.py and input 0 to test
 ```